michelesr/mike-wow-addon/doc/source/macro_framework.rst

 This will cast rank 6 if target is 50+, rank 5 if target is 38-49, rank 4 if target is 26-37, rank 3 else.

-**NOTE**: launching this macro can cause "Another action is in progress" message, this is normal because if you cast the first spell (Rank 6) then you can't cast Rank 5-4 due to cooldown.
+.. note:: launching this macro can cause "Another action is in progress" message, this is normal because if you cast the first spell (Rank 6) then you can't cast Rank 5-4 due to cooldown.

 Cast appropriate rank for a spell
 =================================